Analyzing the Results#

 print(spikes.to_dataframe())

 Commonly it’s necessary to generate spike-trains to use as inputs for a simulation.
 One option is to use FilterNet to generate inputs from external stimuli.
 You can also use the output of one simulation as the input to the next.
-But if you need to generate your own spike files, in property SONATA format, BMTK provides two ways of readily doing so.
+But if you need to generate your own spike files in SONATA format, BMTK provides two ways to do so.
 One is to use the SpikeTrains class add_spikes() or add_spike() method:

 from bmtk.utils.reports.spike_trains import SpikeTrains